im-ahmed-hasan/qa-automation-cheat-sheet/README.md

 ## :memo: License ##

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License.
 For more details, please refer to the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/im-ahmed-hasan" target="_blank">Ahmed Hasan</a>